ttiff/comp3512-assignment1/README.md

 - API Access: A set of RESTful APIs allows you to query circuits, drivers, constructors, race results, and more.

 ## Technologies Used
-- HTML, CSS, PHP, MySQL, Semantic UI
+- HTML, CSS, PHP, SQLite, Semantic UI

 ## Main Project Files
 - index.php - Home page of the F1 Dashboard project, introducing the 2022 season.